Java Type Casting

 There are two main types of casting in Java:

-1. Widening (Automatic) Casting
+1. Widening (Implicit) Casting

 Order of Data Types (Widening Path)